aristocrats/sikky/README.md

 ## Server testing

- A basic server testing solution with Mocha + Rollup is integrated to give a hint on of hit can be done. `npm run test:node`
+ A basic server testing solution with Mocha + Rollup is integrated.

 ## Async/await